2023 Board of Directors Election

 Nominations must be received at the Digital Health Canada National Office no later than 5 p.m.
-EST Friday, April 24, 2020.
+EST Friday March 31, 2023.
 The following materials must be submitted as part of nominations.
 Nominations must be submitted online.
 The Form of Nomination & Consent and photo must be uploaded within the online nomination.Nomination Details

 The nominated Digital Health Canada member must provide his/her signed consent on this form.
 Members must be nominated by at least three (3) other Digital Health Canada members in good standing.
 All nominators must also sign the form.
 If the nominators are unable to sign the same copy of the form due to location, etc., they can sign different copies.
-All copies must be signed by the nominees and uploaded as part of the nomination.Election Details
+All copies must be signed by the nominees and uploaded as part of the nomination.

-- Nominations close April 24, 2020
+- Nominations close March 31, 2023

-- An online election will take place between May 11-22, 2020
+- An online election will take place (if applicable) between May 8-19, 2023

 - Chair or act as liaison to one of the standing Committees of the Board or a task force